Samsung/tizen-docs/docs/application/native/guides/text-input/autofill.md

 1. Create a callback function using the `auth_info_received_cb()` function:

-   You need to implement the UI elements to display the name, service message, and logo, image of autofill service, incase the authentication is required.
-In addition, `autofill_auth_info_request()` to retrieve the data previously entered by the user and stored in an autofill service must be called when pressing UI to show Autofill service information:
+   You need to implement the UI elements to display the name, service message, logo, and image of Autofill service, in case the authentication is required:

     ```c
     static void